19hours/sg-statutes/Acts/Income Tax Act.md

 (ia) where the sum referred to in sub-paragraph (i) exceeds $5,000, then no deduction shall be allowed under paragraph (g) in respect of premiums for life insurance;

-(ii) the total deductions allowable under paragraph (g) and this paragraph in respect of contributions to any approved pension or provident fund or society shall not exceed $26,393 or such other amount as may be prescribed where the deduction allowable under paragraph (g) is less than $26,393 or such other amount as may be prescribed in respect of such contributions;
+(ii) the total deductions allowable under paragraph (g) and this paragraph in respect of contributions to any approved pension or provident fund or society shall not exceed $26,775 (for the year of assessment 2011) or $27,158 (for the year of assessment 2012 or a subsequent year of assessment), or such other amount as may be prescribed where the deduction allowable under paragraph (g) is less than $26,775 (for the year of assessment 2011) or $27,158 (for the year of assessment 2012 or a subsequent year of assessment), or such other amount as may be prescribed in respect of such contributions;

 [29/2010 wef 22/11/2010]

-(iii) no deduction shall be allowed under this paragraph where a deduction of $26,393 or such other amount as may be prescribed or more has been allowed under paragraph (g) in respect of contributions to any approved pension or provident fund or society;
+(iii) no deduction shall be allowed under this paragraph where a deduction of $26,775 (for the year of assessment 2011) or $27,158 (for the year of assessment 2012 or a subsequent year of assessment), or such other amount as may be prescribed or more has been allowed under paragraph (g) in respect of contributions to any approved pension or provident fund or society;

 [29/2010 wef 22/11/2010]

-(iv) where the total deductions allowable under this paragraph in respect of contributions which are obligatory under the Central Provident Fund Act and under paragraph (g) in respect of contributions to any approved pension or provident fund or society exceed $26,393 or such other amount as may be prescribed, sub-paragraphs (ii) and (iii) shall not apply to such amount of contributions in excess of $26,393 or such other amount as may be prescribed which are allowable under this paragraph;
+(iv) where the total deductions allowable under this paragraph in respect of contributions which are obligatory under the Central Provident Fund Act and under paragraph (g) in respect of contributions to any approved pension or provident fund or society exceed $26,775 (for the year of assessment 2011) or $27,158 (for the year of assessment 2012 or a subsequent year of assessment), or such other amount as may be prescribed, sub-paragraphs (ii) and (iii) shall not apply to such amount of contributions in excess of $26,775 (for the year of assessment 2011) or $27,158 (for the year of assessment 2012 or a subsequent year of assessment), or such other amount as may be prescribed which are allowable under this paragraph;

 [29/2010 wef 22/11/2010]